niels-slotboom/notes/Submanifolds.typ

 $
   g = dx otimes dx + dy otimes dy + dz otimes dz
 $
 where $x,y,z$ are the Cartesian coordinates on $cal(M)$.
 We foliate it into origin-centered spheres of varying radii.
-Here, we will derive the objects we defined generally in the previous section---the normal 1-form, its associated normal vector, the lapse, the shift, and the ADM decomposition of the metric, as well as the projectors $P$ and $Q$ onto the tangent and normal bundles of the foliation.
+Here, we will derive the objects we defined generally in the previous sections---the normal 1-form, its associated normal vector, the lapse, the shift, and the ADM decomposition of the metric, as well as the projectors $P$ and $Q$ onto the tangent and normal bundles of the foliation.

 First, let us define the foliation by introducing the function
 $
   r : cal(M) -> RR, quad r(p) = sqrt(x^2 + y^2 + z^2), quad p = (x,y,z)
 $
-and define the leaves of the foliation $Sigma = {Sigma_r}$ to be its level sets,
+and specify the leaves of the foliation $Sigma = {Sigma_r}$ to be its level sets,
 $
   Sigma_r_0 := {p in cal(M) | r(p) = r_0} = r_0 S^2.
 $